sbazmi90/GNI/README.md

 Uranus
 Nepton
 Ploto

- " i " is initial.
-This dataset shows the initial positions and momentums that is necessary to solve the problem.
+ " i " is initial state which is necessary to start solving the equations.

 ============================================================================================